Large Language Models for Healthcare Data Augmentation: An Example on Patient-Trial Matching: Introduction

 The advent of large language models (LLM) \cite{openai2023gpt4} presents an opportunity to enhance the compatibility between EHRs and clinical trial descriptions, promoting more accurate patient-trial matching.
 By capitalizing on their sophisticated natural language processing abilities, these models can efficiently decipher, comprehend, and harmonize the diverse terminologies and ontologies present in both EHRs and clinical trial inclusion and exclusion criteria.
 This enhanced interoperability not only streamlines the matching process but also ensures greater accuracy in identifying suitable trials for patients.
 Consequently, large language models hold the potential to transform clinical trial matching, enabling better patient outcomes and contributing to more efficient medical research.

 The foremost challenge when implementing LLMs for clinical trial matching lies in managing privacy concerns that arise due to the handling of sensitive patient data, which may include personal and health-related information.
 Ensuring the security and confidentiality of this data is crucial to maintain patient trust and adhere to legal and ethical standards.
-To overcome this challenge, we propose an innovative data augmentation that prioritizes data protection while maintaining the benefits offered by LLMs.
+To overcome this challenge, we propose an innovative data augmentation that prioritizes data privacy while maintaining the benefits offered by LLMs.
+During the actual implementation, instead of feeding original patient data directly into LLMs, we use desensitized patient data as a prompt to guide the LLM in the augmentation process of the trial data.
 Through comprehensive experimentation, our proposed \Algnameabbr{} demonstrates an average improvement in performance by $7.32\%$, it also improves generalizability by $12.12\%$.
-Moreover, we conduct case studies to elucidate the efficacy of the method and provide a broader insight of its underlying principles.
+Moreover, we conduct case studies to elucidate the efficacy of the method and provide a broader insight into its underlying principles.